NYPL/metadata-documentation/workflows/importing/csv.md

 # Importing CSV Data
 {: .no_toc }

-This page describes how to create records in the Metadata Management System (MMS) by importing a comma-separated values (CSV) file
+Describes how to create records in the Metadata Management System (MMS) by importing a comma-separated values (CSV) file

 ## Table of contents
 {: .no_toc .text-delta }